Land & People

 The work of Baptist Mid-Missions began in Bolivar State.
 Our first church was organized in the town of El Callao.
 Many other churches have been established in this area since.
 Capable Venezuelan leadership has developed.

 There are now over 25 organized Baptist churches in Venezuela related to Baptist Mid-Missions.
-All but one have Venezuelan pastors or deacons working with them.
+All have Venezuelan pastors or deacons leading them.
 Most of the Baptist Mid-Missions works are in the Ciudad Guyana region.

 A work among the Warao Indians of the Delta region began in 1953.
 The New Testament has been translated into Warao, and work is continuing on the Old Testament.
 Warao leaders are active in reaching other communities with the gospel.